 As far as mobile app fraud is concerned, the numbers are alarming there, too.
 In a world where over 5 billion people own a mobile phone, more than 3.5-4 billion rely on smartphones.
 According to Andreas Naumann, Head of Fraud at Adjust, 90% of individual campaigns get affected by mobile ad fraud.
 In his findings, he reported that in 2018, the fraudulent attempts cost the world mobile industry more than $5 billion.

-Whether its mobile app fraud, click fraud or other programmatic fraudulent acts, digital marketers need to use a proactive approach in order to effectively combat global digital ad fraud schemes.
+Whether its mobile app fraud, click fraud or other programmatic fraudulent acts, digital marketers need to use a proactive approach in order to effectively combat global digital advertising fraud schemes.